hello-robot/stretch_ros/stretch_core/README.md

 ```
 A test session will bootup that reports the root directory and all the plugins currently running.
 Within the test session pytest will search for all tests in the current directory and all subdirectories.

-You can also run individual tests by specify the test name after the option -k as follows:
+We can also run individual tests by specify the test name after the option -k as follows:

 ```bash
 >>$ pytest -vv -k 'test_name'
 ```
-In order to run all tests in all packages, you should call the *pytest* command inside of your *catkin_ws*.
+In order to run all tests in all packages, we should call the *pytest* command inside of our *catkin_ws*.

 Note, we can also run tests using the *catkin_tools* package.
 Thus we can assume we will be using *catkin build* instead of *catkin_make*.
-To install *catkin_tools* first ensure that you have the ROS repositories that contain *.deb* and *catkin_tools*:
+To install *catkin_tools* first ensure that we have the ROS repositories that contain *.deb* and *catkin_tools*:

 ```bash
 >>$ sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list'
 >>$ wget http://packages.ros.org/ros.key -O - | sudo apt-key add -
 ```
-Next you can install *catkin_tools* by running:
+Next we can install *catkin_tools* by running:

 ```bash
 >>$ sudo apt-get update
 >>$ sudo apt-get install python-catkin-tools
 ```
-If you are currently using the *catkin_make* build system you should delete the *devel* and *build* directories in your *catkin_ws* before running *catkin build*.
-Next, you can type the following inside of your *catkin_ws* to compile and run all tests from all packages:
+If we are currently using the *catkin_make* build system we should delete the *devel* and *build* directories in our *catkin_ws* before running *catkin build*.
+Next, we can type the following inside of our *catkin_ws* to compile and run all tests from all packages:

 ```bash
 >>$ catkin run_tests